angelo-lopez/Staircase-Structure/README.md

 /*
  * Author: Angelo Lopez
  * Date: 02/02/2016
  * Description Staircase Structure.
-My solution to a problem/challenge at Hackerrank.com
+My solution to a problem/challenge at Hackerrank.com The challenge took under 9 minutes.
  * Prints a staircase of height N that consists of # symbols and spaces.
  * For example for N=6, here's a staircase of that height:
  *